-- Control cables which are required to operate at low voltages shall be stranded PVC insulated PVC sheathed conductor cables manufactured in accordance with AS/NZS 5000.1 or 5000.2 and having a minimum conductor cross sectional area of 1.5 mm. - Control cables which are required to operate at extra low voltage shall be rated for the voltages and currents which they have to carry. - Conductor cross sectional area shall be not less than 0.5 mm.
+- Control cables which are required to operate at low voltages shall be stranded PVC insulated PVC sheathed conductor cables manufactured in accordance with AS/NZS 5000.1 or 5000.2 and having a minimum conductor cross sectional area of 1.5 mm2. - Control cables which are required to operate at extra low voltage shall be rated for the voltages and currents which they have to carry. - Conductor cross sectional area shall be not less than 0.5 mm2.

-- For cables which connect input contacts to the switchboard the conductors shall be coloured red or white (as applicable) for single core cables and red/white for two core cables. - Red coloured cores shall be connected to the terminal nearest the supply or active and white cores shall be used for the switched wires. - For cables which connect output devices the conductor insulation shall be coloured red or black (as applicable) for single core cables and red/black for two core cables. - Red coloured cores shall be connected to the terminal nearest the supply or active.
+- Red coloured cores shall be connected to the terminal nearest the supply or active and white cores shall be used for the switched wires. - For cables which connect output devices the conductor insulation shall be coloured red or black (as applicable) for single core cables and red/black for two core cables. - Red coloured cores shall be connected to the terminal nearest the supply or active.